renebarto/baremetal/doc/tutorials/12-logger.md

   - Line 147-157: If a `Timer` was passed in, we request the current time, and print it into the line buffer.
 We'll add the timer method in a minute
   - Line 159-161: We add the message, source information and end of line to the buffer
-  - Line 163-187: Depending on whether we defined `USE_LOG_COLORS`, we either simply print the buffer without color, or we use a severity level specific color
+  - Line 163-187: Depending on whether we defined `BAREMETAL_COLOR_OUTPUT`, we either simply print the buffer without color, or we use a severity level specific color
   - Line 189-192: If the severity level is `Panic` we halt the system
 - Line 199-205: We implement the friend function `GetLogger()` to retrieve the singleton instance of the logger.
 As a default, we set the maximum log level to `Debug` meaning that everything is logged.
 We also use the singleton `Timer` instance